jgregori/Bb_rest_helper/README.md

     deactivate
     ```

 2. **Install dependencies via the requirements.txt file.** (if you are using a virtual environment, make sure it is active before installing                        dependencies/libraries, otherwise you will be installing those in your global python environment)
     ```
     Pip3 install -r requirements.txt
     ```
-3. **Make sure the Bb_rest_helper.py file is in the parent directory for your application.**
+3. **Make sure the Bb_rest_helper.py file is in the parent directory for your application.** †here are are plans to release this library as a python package to be installed with pip, until then download the files and place the Bb_Rest_helper.py in the root folder for your application.

 # USAGE.

 1. Imports:
     ```
-    #Use the ones that you need!
+    #Import the classes that you need!
     from Bb_rest_helper import Get_Config
     from Bb_rest_helper import Auth_Helper
     from Bb_rest_helper import Bb_requests